rcarrata/rcarrata.github.io/_posts/2021-04-10-rhacm-submariner.md

 On the other hand, the SubmarinerConfig deploys an m5n.large EC2 instance type by default, optimized for improved network throughput and packet rate performance, for the Submariner gateway node.

-Let check the MachineSet generated for this purpose:
+Let's check the MachineSet generated for this purpose:

 ```
 $ oc config use-context cluster1